Build-with-AI-FAST-CFD-26/ai-hackathon-submission-bz-force/README.md

 ## ✨ Features

+### 🎬 Cinematic Boot Experience
+A full-screen animated intro plays on first load — a neon SVG car races across the screen trailing glowing code snippets (`const alerts = await claude.search(stack)`, `⚡ detected: gemini flash -40% cost`) before the dashboard slams into view.
+Sets the tone before you've typed a single character.

-### 🧩 1.
-Conversational Stack Onboarding
+### 🧩 Conversational Stack Onboarding
-Enter your stack in plain English.
-Claude parses it into beautiful interactive tech cards — tools, vendors, cost profile, architecture type — in seconds.
+Enter your stack in plain English — no forms, no dropdowns.
+Claude parses it in real time into beautiful interactive tech cards, each showing tool name, category, and estimated monthly cost share.
+A typewriter placeholder cycles through real founder archetypes to get you started instantly.

-### ⚡ 2.
-Live Scan Engine *(the WOW moment)*
+### ⚡ Live Scan Engine *(the WOW moment)*
 Hit **Scan Now**.
-Watch a real-time terminal feed as Claude searches the web across every tool in your stack:
+Watch a real-time terminal feed as Claude searches the live web across every tool in your stack — pricing pages, changelogs, release notes, all of it:

 ```
-🔍 Scanning Vertex AI pricing page...
+[14:22:01] 🔍 Scanning Vertex AI pricing page...
-🔍 Reading Cohere changelog...
+[14:22:03] 🔍 Reading Cohere v2 changelog...
-⚡ Detected: Gemini 2.5 Flash pricing update...
+[14:22:06] ⚡ Detected: Gemini 2.5 Flash pricing update — -40% on input tokens
+[14:22:09] ⚠️  Cohere v2 embeddings endpoint deprecating in 18 days
-✅ Scan complete — 2 items need your attention
+[14:22:11] ✅ Scan complete — 2 items need your attention
 ```

-Powered by **Claude's streaming API + web search** — every result is live, not cached.
+Powered by **Claude's streaming API + live web search** — every result is fetched fresh, not cached.
+A 5-bar CSS waveform equalizer pulses while Claude works.
+Critical findings trigger a red border flash on the terminal.

-### 📊 3.
-Impact-Ranked Intelligence Dashboard
+### 📊 Impact-Ranked Intelligence Dashboard
-Each finding surfaces as a card with:
+Each finding surfaces as a cinematic card entering with a 3D perspective animation:
-- 🔴🟡🟢 Impact level (Critical / Watch / FYI)
+- 🔴🟡🟢 **Impact level** — Critical / Watch / FYI
-- 💰 Dollar impact estimate (`"Save ~$340/month"`)
+- 💰 **Dollar impact** — animated counter ticking up to the exact figure (`Save ~$340/month`)
-- ⚡ Specific action recommendation
+- ⚡ **Action recommendation** — specific, not vague
-- 📅 Detection date + source link
+- 📅 **Detected date + source link**
+- ⏰ **Urgency chip** — "Act within 18 days" when time-sensitive

+### 🪟 Floating Detail Windows
+Click **Expand Details** on any alert — a draggable floating panel appears with the full dollar math breakdown (current spend → new spend → monthly saving → annual saving), a migration checklist with functional checkboxes, and the full source link.
+Stack multiple windows open at once and drag them anywhere.

-### 💬 4.
-"Ask Claude" Inline Chat *(the killer feature)*
+### 💬 "Ask Claude" Inline Chat *(the killer feature)*
-Every alert card has an expandable Claude chat — pre-loaded with your stack context and the specific finding.
-Ask `"How hard is it to migrate?"` and get expert advice tuned to *your* architecture.
+Every alert card has an expandable Claude chat, pre-loaded with your full stack context and the specific finding.
+Ask `"How hard is it to migrate?"` or `"Will this break our current setup?"` — Claude responds with expert migration guidance tuned to *your exact architecture*, streamed in real time.

+### ⌨️ Command Palette (Cmd+K)
+Press **Cmd+K** from anywhere in the app to open a floating command palette.
+Ask anything in natural language: *"What's my most urgent action?"*, *"Calculate total potential savings"*, *"What changed in my AI tools this week?"* — Claude answers with full context of your stack and current alerts.

+### 🔍 Stack Inspector Pill
+A persistent floating pill in the bottom-right shows live health status for every tool in your stack with color-coded dots (green / amber / red).
+Click any tool to open its floating detail window.
+Always one click away, never in your way.

-### 📈 5.
-Runway Impact Meter
+### 📈 Runway Impact Meter
-A live gauge showing current monthly spend, potential savings detected this week, and projected 6-month runway impact — updates dynamically as new alerts come in.
+A live SVG arc gauge with a slot-machine digit counter showing your current monthly tooling spend, savings detected this session, and projected annual runway impact.
+Updates dynamically as new alerts arrive — watching the number climb as Claude finds savings is genuinely satisfying.

-### 🏥 6.
-Stack Health Score
+### 🏥 Stack Health Score
-Claude scores your stack 0–100 across cost efficiency, deprecation risk, vendor lock-in, and competitive modernity — shown as an animated radial gauge with per-category drilldown.
+Claude scores your stack 0–100 across four axes:
+- **Cost Efficiency** — are you overpaying for what you're using?
+- **Deprecation Risk** — how close are you to a breaking change?
+- **Vendor Lock-in** — how tied are you to proprietary platforms?
+- **Competitive Modernity** — are you running what the best teams run?

+Displayed as an animated radial gauge with sequential arc drawing on load.
+Scores update after every scan.

-### 📧 7.
-Weekly Digest Email Preview
+### 📧 Weekly Digest Email Preview
-Auto-generates a beautiful HTML email digest with a Claude-written subject line (e.g. *"2 things that could save your startup $340 this week"*).
-Exportable and ready to copy.
+Generates a ready-to-send HTML email digest — Claude writes the subject line (*"2 things that could save your startup $340 this week"*), body bullets, and call to action.
+Preview it in-app and copy the HTML directly.

 ---